Twelve (2010 film): Plot

 On the Upper East Side, White Mike, once a wealthy, carefree teenager, now struggles to scrape out a living as a marijuana dealer; he deals to his former classmates.
 His mother died a year earlier, her treatment consuming his family's wealth and leaving Mike emotionally scarred.
 Mike's friend, Molly, does not know he is a drug dealer.
-Mike's supplier, Lionel, sells addictive drug cocktail "Twelve" to Mike's cousin, Charlie.
+Mike's supplier, Lionel, sells the addictive drug cocktail "Twelve" to Mike's cousin, Charlie.
 Being unable to pay for the drug, Charlie attempts to mug Lionel, but Lionel shoots Charlie as well as an innocent observer, Nana.
 Hunter, a friend of Mike and Charlie's, is taken into custody for the murders.

-Several other young residents of this wealthy Manhattan scene are introduced at a party as customers of White Mike, including Tobias, Yvette, Sara, Jessica and the party's host, Chris.
+Several other young residents of this wealthy Manhattan scene are introduced at a party as customers of White Mike, including Tobias, Yvette, Sara, Jessica, and the party's host, Chris.
 Jessica tries Twelve for the first time, leading to an addiction.
 During the party, Chris' older brother, Claude, a sociopath and weapon collector, returns home after breaking out of rehab.
 Their mother discovers this and threatens to call the police.
-Sara manipulates Chris into throwing a huge birthday party for her, just before the end of spring break.
-She and her friends invite everyone they know in order to make Sara's birthday "famous".
+Sara manipulates Chris into throwing a huge birthday party for her just before the end of spring break.
+She and her friends invite everyone they know to make Sara's birthday "famous".

 Out of drugs and money, Jessica asks Lionel to stop by Sara's party so she can buy more Twelve.
-Tobias meets Molly during a drug deal with Mike, and invites her to Sara's party.
-Mike sees this, and calls him to get him away from Molly.
-Mike meets up with her, where she tells him about Tobias and the party.
+Tobias meets Molly during a drug deal with Mike and invites her to Sara's party.
+Mike sees this and calls him to get him away from Molly.
+Mike meets up with her, and she tells him about Tobias and the party.
 Molly suggests visiting Mike at his job, which Mike denies before running off.
 Molly decides to go to the party.

-As the party starts, Claude locks himself in his room, practising with his weapons.
-Lionel arrives, but is furious with Jessica, as she does not have the money she promised.
+As the party starts, Claude locks himself in his room, practicing with his weapons.
+Lionel arrives but is furious with Jessica, as she does not have the promised money.
 Since she has no money, she first offers him oral sex, then to have sex with him, which Lionel agrees.
-Mike's father calls him to deliver the news that Charlie is dead, his body identified.
-Mike tries to call Molly, who does not answer her phone.
-He goes to the party to locate her, but is stopped by several drunk party-goers.
+Mike's father calls him to deliver the news that Charlie is dead, and his body is identified.
+Mike tries to call Molly, but she does not answer her phone.
+He goes to the party to locate her but is stopped by several drunk party-goers.
 He accidentally stumbles upon Jessica and Lionel having sex.